noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.14.

-A graph showing the likelihood of encountering marine debris on beaches in Southern California from 1999 - 2007.
-Data source: Ribic et al. 2012; Figure: K. Andrews/NOAA
+A graph showing the likelihood of encountering marine debris on beaches in Southern California from 1999 to 2007.
+Data source: Ribic et al. 2012; Figure credit: K. Andrews/NOAA.

 ### Details